kruzer/mhflasher/README.md

 - Community contributions that help improve this tool.

 ## Support
-For support, email contact@yourdomain.com or open an issue in the GitHub repository.
+For support, open an issue in the GitHub repository.

 ---
 For more information on how to use Magic Home Flasher, please refer to the wiki or contact support.